|life span|| |

 |other traits|| |

-Anatolian shepherds—sometimes referred to as the Kangal, but more on that later—have been used to protect livestock and farms against everything from humans and wolves to buffalo and cheetah.
-Tracing their lineage as far back as the Bronze Age, these Turkish dogs have a muscular, intimidating presence, combined with a sharp mind and independent personality, making them perfectly suited for following and protecting flocks of animals all on their own.
-Anatolians have gained popularity as a family dog as well, but new owners beware: this dog is not for the timid.
-There’s a lot going on here and the Anatolian’s headstrong nature and massive physique means they will (metaphorically and physically) walk all over an unprepared owner.
+Anatolian shepherds—sometimes referred to as the kangal, but more on that later—have been used to protect livestock and farms against everything from humans and wolves to buffalo and cheetahs.
+Tracing their lineage as far back as the Bronze Age, these Turkish dogs have a muscular, impressive presence, combined with a sharp mind and independent personality that makes them perfectly suited for following and protecting flocks of animals all on their own.

-The first thing you’ll notice when you’re in the same room with an Anatolian: They sure are big.
-And we’re not talking “big” like “my black lab is 95 pounds” kind of big.
-The Anatolian is a dog that takes up some space.
-A full-grown male Anatolian weighs 110–150 pounds, most of it muscle.
-The typical males top out at 29 inches tall or so, but there have been examples of Anatolians getting much larger.
+The first thing you'll notice when you're in the same room with an Anatolian: They sure are big.
+And we're not talking "big" like "my black Lab is 80 pounds" kind of big.
+The Anatolian is a dog that takes up some space—a full-grown male Anatolian weighs 110–150 pounds, most of it muscle.
+Typical males top out at 29 inches tall or so, but there have been examples of Anatolians getting much larger.
 The largest Anatolian on record topped out at a whopping 40 inches tall at the shoulder.
+Female Anatolian shepherds also reach staggering weights of up to 120 pounds.

 In addition to a thick, muscular build, the Anatolian has a coat of short hair that covers a lush undercoat.
-This combination serves to give the dog an even thicker appearance, making them look even heavier than they actually are.
-That coat can come in a variety of lighter shades, but by far the most common is a buff coat, topped by a black mask and, occasionally, black ears.
+This combination serves to give the dog an even thicker appearance, making him look even heavier than he actually is.
+That fur can come in a variety of lighter shades, but by far the most common is a buff coat topped by a black mask and, occasionally, black ears.

-If you are a first-time dog owner, or if this is going to be your first large dog, look elsewhere.
-The Anatolian has such a strong personality, backed up by such a powerful frame, he is not going to be a good breed for someone to “learn” on.
-For literally thousands of years, Anatolians have been bred and trained to keep track of flocks and nomadic tribes wandering plains and deserts, so they have developed into a breed with an intense independent streak.
-They are smart enough to pick up on instructions and training very quickly: speak to an Anatolian and they will understand you.
+If you are a first-time dog owner, or if this is going to be your first large dog, look elsewhere: The Anatolian's independent nature means he's best suited for an experienced owner.
+For literally thousands of years, Anatolians have been bred and trained to keep track of flocks and nomadic tribes wandering plains and deserts.
+They are smart enough to pick up on instructions and training very quickly: Speak to an Anatolian and they will understand you.
 Whether or not they will choose to obey can come down to their mood in the moment.

 These dogs need lots of room.
 Apartment living is out, and any yard without a fence is pretty much a non-starter, too.
-They’re big herding dogs, so they do have energy and tons of stamina, but they are also built more for endurance than bursts of speed, so they don’t require as much exercise daily as you might imagine.
-A half-hour walk every day should be plenty.
+They're big herding dogs, so they have energy and tons of stamina.
+But they are also built more for endurance than bursts of speed, so they don't require as much exercise daily as you might imagine.
+A half-hour walk every day should be plenty, plus a game of fetch in the backyard, Choczynski Johnson says.

 They are also incredibly independent dogs, so leaving them in a backyard unattended or at home alone while you go to work doesn't tend to be a problem for them, and they don't suffer from separation anxiety as badly as other breeds.